Stripe rust of wheat

 APR is a resistance that is widely used in Australian wheats.

-APR genes are often partial resistance genes that work by slowing down the rate of epidemic development.
+APR genes are often partial resistance genes that work by slowing down the rate of rust development.
 They do not stop the disease progress completely.

 - temperature (they often working better at higher temperatures)